blinry/nom/README.md

           <number>                    weight <number>
           <term>                      search <term>
           <term> <number>             nom <term> <number>
+    Configuration options (put these in ~/.nom/config):
+          rate                        How much weight you want to lose per week (default: '0.5') goal                        Your target weight
+          image_viewer                Your preferred image viewer/browser (default: 'xdg-open') unit                        Your desired base unit in kcal (default: '1') start_date                  The first day that should be considered by nom [yyyy-mm-dd] balance_start               The day from which on nom should keep track of a energy balance [yyyy-mm-dd]

 So, call `nom` without arguments to get a summary of your current status: